Property Investment · Last updated 2 June 2026

 Budget for these on top of the purchase price:

-Total buying costs on a new build in Spain typically run 13-15% on top of the purchase price.
+Based on the verified IVA and AJD figures above, total transaction costs on a new build in Andalusia run roughly 12 to 14% on top of the purchase price.
 Factor this into your budget from the start.

 Mortgages for Non-Residents